Restuta/number-partitioner/README.md

-# Gernerates partitions for positive interger
+# Generates partitions for positive interger
 See [Wikipedia](https://en.wikipedia.org/wiki/Partition_(number_theory)) for more info.

 e.g. partitions of 8 are: